Myth: The Fallen Lords

-Myth: The Fallen Lords is a 1997 real-time strategy video game developed by Bungie for Windows and Mac OS.
+Myth: The Fallen Lords is a 1997 real-time tactics video game developed by Bungie for Windows and Mac OS.
 Released in November 1997 in North America and in February 1998 in Europe, the game was published by Bungie in North America and by Eidos Interactive in Europe.
-At the time, Bungie was known primarily as developers of Mac games, and The Fallen Lords was the first game they had developed and released simultaneously for both PC and Mac.
+At the time, Bungie was known primarily as developers of Mac games, and The Fallen Lords was the first game Bungie had developed and released simultaneously for both PC and Mac.
 It is the first game in the Myth series, which also includes a sequel, Myth II: Soulblighter, set sixty years after the events of the first game, also developed by Bungie, and a prequel, Myth III: The Wolf Age, set one thousand years prior to the events depicted in The Fallen Lords, and developed by MumboJumbo.

 The game tells the story of the battle between the forces of the "Light" and those of the "Dark" for control of an unnamed mythical land.
 The Dark are led by Balor and a group of lieutenants (the titular Fallen Lords), whilst the Light are led by "The Nine"; powerful sorcerers known as "Avatara", chief amongst whom is Alric.
 The game begins in the seventeenth year of the war in the West, some fifty years since the rise of Balor, with the forces of Light on the brink of defeat; almost the entire land is under the dominion of the Dark, with only one major city and a few smaller towns remaining under the control of the Light.
 The plot follows the activities of "The Legion", an elite unit in the army of the Light, as they attempt to turn back the tide and defeat Balor.